kikoashin/cloud_profile_service/README.md

     logs [container]        ....................................
 Display and tail the logs of all containers or specified container down                    ....................................
 Remove all containers and volumes
 ```

+Note that ````licsec run```` command is different from other commands.
+It run the licsec service while launching the microservice:

+1. generate default AppArmor profile for each container in docker-compose.yml
+2. load the default AppArmor profiles to kernel
+3. create Docker services based on docker-compose.yml
+4. enable training period
+5. run Docker services

 * Code Structure